neodaoist/guilds888/README.md

 ## What's Next?

-- The Music — TODO
+- The Music — 🎻 Would love to re-record the expanded version in studio, again with ICon Arts Ensemble
-- The Code — TODO
+- The Code — ⛽️ Definitely some opportunities to gas golf and optimize the contract further
-- The Art — TODO
+- The Art — ⏳ Could add a time dimension, where the art unfolds and evolves over time

 ---

-GUILDS
+W💙TA

 Minted on the Superchain January 2024